Table of Contents

 A nightmare (or a bad dream) is defined as a frightening dream that usually awakens the sleeper.
 It has a scary element which causes a strong emotional response from the mind such as fear, worry, hopelessness and sorrow.

 A person who had a nightmare may be unable to return to sleep for a short period of time.
-But if nightmares keep on occurring, causing insomnia, the person may need to consult with his doctor for medical and professional help.
-Nightmares occur due to different reasons such as: stress and anxiety, psychological disorders, fevers, mind altering drugs, occult practices and heavy meals before bed.
+But if nightmares keep on occurring, causing insomnia, the person may need to seek professional spiritual and medical help.
+Nightmares occur due to different reasons such as: stress, anxiety, psychological disorders, fevers, mind altering drugs, occult practices and heavy meals before bed.

 Dreams in the Bible